markfaction/markfaction.github.io/_posts/2021-6-21-Msx-A-Trip-Down-Memory-lane.md

 Thinking back, I now realize that it was a time period where I was so used to the MSX machine, that it was a strange context switch to work on a PC running the Windows OS for the first time.
 One would assume that it would be a natural and welcome change to switch from the terminal based 80’s machine to a PC running a GUI based operating system, but trust me, I found it very hard to give up on the whirring tape recorder of the MSX machine and the home television as the video display unit.

 Learning about computers and programming at a very young age has been influential in what I do today in my career as a developer and programmer.
 I am still drawn to vintage computers and archaic programming languages in a large part due to my early experience with the Toshiba MSX.
-That was a time period I always reminisce about, on how it inspired my love of computers and programming.
+That is a time period I always reminisce about, on how it inspired my love of computers and programming.

 _Image credits (in order of appearance):_
 1. _[Charlie Chaplin advert](http://www.criticalcommons.org/Members/ccManager/clips/ibm-modern-times-ad/view)_